lumwb/covid-cluster-frontend/README.md

 Allows for 3 simple operations to add cluster, delete cluster and get neighbour.

-Pardon the un-appealing UI and full page refresh on form-submit...
+Pardon the un-appealing UI and need for full page refresh on form-submit...

+Unable to rerender hexgrid map (uses React ref) only on parent props change.
+Thus the need to refresh the entire page.

 ### Local Testing